 “I never really considered chicken-on-a-stick to be a bucket list item, because I ate that way too often anyways,” she said.
 “But in all seriousness, the bucket list made me jump out of my comfort zone freshman year and meet my long-time friends that did those things with me.
 I believe it’s a great bonding experience and makes a stressful freshman year more fun.”

 UM’s bucket list may not be known by Oxford outsiders.
 It’s a way for new students to have a reason to explore the Oxford area.
 With a mix of history and added fun, students make memories that will last forever.

-Olivia Liacos, a former UM student, checked hanging out in the Grove off her bucket list freshmen year.
+Olivia Liacos, 20, from Raleigh, North Carolina and a former UM student, checked hanging out in the Grove off her bucket list freshmen year.

 “I come from a place that values basketball way more than they do football,” she said, “so coming to Ole Miss and seeing how passionate everyone is here about their football team was such an exciting experience.

 “The Grove is definitely something every freshman should at least experience once during the fall season.
 Freshman year, my friends and I loved getting ready together on game days, and we never missed an opportunity to watch the Walk of Champions.”